anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 League fees may consist of, but are not limited to the following: Forfeit fee; Performance bond; Field fees; Prize Money Fund; Tournament fees; and any other costs incurred by the League.

 ### Fines
 The Commissioner may levy fines to any League Member franchise or player subject to Board oversight.
-Fines may be levied for violation of this Constitution and its By-Laws or conduct unbecoming of a representative of the League.
+Fines may be levied for violation of this Constitution and its Bylaws or conduct unbecoming of a representative of the League.
 Fines may not exceed fifty dollars ($50.00) for a single incident Fines must be paid in full by a date specified by the Commissioner.
 Member franchises or Member franchises consisting of rostered players with outstanding fines will be considered not in good standing as defined in [classification](#classification).

 ### Leave of Absence
 Members in good standing may be granted a leave of absence and are entitled to all privileges as outlined in [Classification](#classification)  of the Constitution.